kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 TODO: Immersion foot

 ### Symptoms
-Frost nip (first stage of frostbite):
+Frostnip:
 - Redness.
-- Swelling.
-- Itching.
-- Hot sensation.
-- Tenderness.

-Superficial frostbite (second stage of frostbite):
-- Redness.
-- Blisters.
-- Shedding of skin.
 - Numbness.

-Deep frostbite (third stage of frostbite):
+- Pale or white skin.
+- Area is still soft and pliable.

+Frostbite:
 - White or grayish-yellow skin.
 - Hard or waxy skin.
 - Numbness.

 ### Treatment
+Frostnip:

-Early stages of frostbite can be treated by rewarming the area using body heat or warm water.
+Rewarm the area using body heat (place hand under arm pit), warm water, or a hand warmer.

+Frostbite:

+Only thaw the area if you can keep it thawed.
+Refreezing can cause more damage.
+Do not use a fire to thaw the area.
 Do not rub the area.

-For more severe frostbite, thaw using body temperature water.
-Do not use hot water or a fire.
-Do not rub the area.
-Keep the tissue warm.
 Seek medical attention as soon as possible.

+1. Take pain medicine before thawing.
+2. Prepare hot water (104-106°F / 40-41°C).
+3. Thaw the area for 30 to 45 minutes or until the area is pink/red and soft.
+Change the water if it cools - be sure to remove the area from the water before changing it.
+4. Wrap the area in a sterile dressing and keep warm.

 ### Prevention
 - Wear proper clothing.
 - Keep dry.
 - Keep moving.
 - Keep warm.
+- Stay hydrated and well-fed.
-- Treat at the first sign of frostbite.
+- Treat at the first sign of frostnip.

 ## Heat exhaustion and heatstroke